DudesterBusiness/PFP-Enhancer/privacy-policy.md

 If you have any questions about this privacy policy, you can contact us at:
 **DudesterBusiness@gmail.com**

-Thank you for using Profile Picture Enhancer for Discord.
+Thank you for using Profile Picture Enhancer.